A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Standard Markov chain Monte Carlo

-We will now give a brief overview of the convergence properties of the Metropolis-Hastings algorithm, which we will need below in the analysis of the multilevel variant.
+Let us give a brief overview of the convergence properties of Algorithm 1, which we will need below in the analysis of the multilevel variant.
 For more details we refer the reader, e.g., to \cite{robert_casella}.
 Let

 denote the transition kernel of the Markov chain $\{\theta^n\}_{n \in \mathbb N}$, {with $\delta(\cdot)$ the Dirac delta function}, and